Please ensure Javascript is enabled for purposes of website accessibility

 Presbyopia cannot be corrected with LASIK since it is a problem with your lens, not your cornea.
 Instead, certain premium lens implants can correct presbyopia, eliminating the need for reading glasses or bifocals.
 Dr. Brooks will discuss all of your treatment options with you in detail during your appointment.

 If you have further questions about refractive errors, please contact Brooks Eye Associates today or call (972) 736-9347 to schedule an appointment.
-We serve patients in North Texas, including Plano, Frisco, and Dallas.
+We serve patients in North Texas, including Plano, Frisco, McKinney, and Dallas.